 Federal Regulations.
-The proposed pipeline alignment utilizes public street rights of way and the rightof-way for the Bolsa Chica channel.
+The proposed pipeline alignment utilizes public street rights of way and the right-of-way for the Bolsa Chica channel.
 Segments 2 and 3 (as described in Table B.6.1) of the proposed alignment would utilize a public utilities right-of-way on the perimeter of the Los Alamitos Armed Forces Reserve Center (LAAFRC) property.
-Accordingly, it is not anticipated that any federal agencies will have jurisdiction over the Proposed Project.
+Relevant Federal agencies were contacted by issuance of the NOP and none have chosen to participate in this CEQA review.